-Baseball fans can bet on MLB futures by predicting the outcome of season-long events, namely the World Series winners, the National League Pennant winners or the American League Pennant winners.
+Baseball fans can bet on MLB future odds by predicting the outcome of season-long events, namely the World Series winners, the National League Pennant winners or the American League Pennant winners.

 Often it means fans have to be patient and wait for their payout, but the odds are usually quite chunky.

-The MLB is a long old slog, with 60 teams playing at least 162 matches - perhaps more if they go all the way in the World Series.
+The MLB is a long old slog, with 30 teams playing at least 162 matches during the regular season - perhaps more if they go all the way in the World Series.

 However, MLB futures bets don’t necessarily have to be season-long affairs.
 Most sportsbooks keep their MLS futures markets open throughout most of the season, at least until the winner is settled.
 Of course, the odds fluctuate depending on teams’ form, but it is often a wise strategy to wait a few games into the season to get a better read on the current rosters and how they might perform before committing with your wager.